Applying to study with us is easy! Simply follow our step-by-step guide.

 3. Visit UTS

 Make sure you visit us during the year at one of our events or faculty info sessions.
 The biggest day on campus is UTS Open Day where you have the chance to explore your course and career options.
-We also host UTS Info Day in December, where you can chat with staff and students about our degrees and pathways.
+We also host Info Week in December, where you can chat with staff and students about our degrees and pathways.

 While you're visiting us, you can also check if you are eligible for any educational admissions schemes.
 Our events and info sessions are a great time to ask any questions you may have about these schemes.